Frequently Asked Questions

 What is the time horizon for my investment?

-The investment is for five to seven years.
+The investment is for 2.5 to 3 years.
 It takes time to change poor management, to upgrade and renovate existing apartment buildings and to improve revenues and decrease expenses.
-Therefore, in order to deliver our typically above average returns, we need at least five years with the investment for it to materialize into above average returns for our investors.
+Therefore, in order to deliver our typically above average returns, we need at least 2.5 to 3 years with the investment for it to materialize into above average returns for our investors.

 When can I take my money out of the partnership?